Mercury13/unicodia-sesh/README.md

 📖 **Unique way of combining hieroglyphs and text.** Short hieroglyphs are aligned to baseline, tall ones go a bit down.
 Maybe it is not historically accurate, but surely saves space.

+🗳 **“Voting”.** This simple policy — if image and description contradict, NewGardiner decides — makes UnicodiaSesh a compromise between Unicode compliance and usability for specialists.

 # Stability policy

 The author does not provide any stability.
 Everything may change, including bearings, line height, character styles etc. For exact text layout, freeze the version.